Welcome to the WellStart Coach Training Academy!

 Does This Stuff Really Work?

 Joining this program is a big commitment.
 So it’s important that you have some confidence in WellStart, in our methodology, and in the results we get.
-Here are some testimonials from the group of coaches who went through our beta program:
+Here are some testimonials from coaches who have through our program:

-Here’s Glenn Livingston of Never Binge Again sharing his experience of Howard’s coaching:
+And here’s Glenn Livingston of Defeat Your Cravings (formerly Never Binge Again) sharing his experience of Howie's coaching:

 How Much Does This Program Cost?